Cameron Darcy

-Cameron Darcy (born March 2, 1994) is an American professional ice hockey forward.
-He is currently playing for the Florida Everblades in the ECHL.
-He was selected in the seventh round, 185th overall, by the Tampa Bay Lightning in the 2014 NHL Entry Draft.
+Cameron Darcy (born March 2, 1994) is an American former professional ice hockey forward.
+He last played for the Florida Everblades in the ECHL.
+He was selected in the seventh round, 185th overall, by the Tampa Bay Lightning in the 2014 NHL entry draft.

 Playing career

 Amateur

 As a Massachusetts native, Darcy first played high school hockey with Dexter School in Brookline, Massachusetts, from 2007 to 2010.
 Amongst the School's leading scorers he was recruited to join the USA Hockey National Team Development Program, playing two seasons within the USNTDP system and the United States Hockey League (USHL).

 Darcy committed to play collegiate hockey with Northeastern University, joining the Huskies as a freshman in the 2012–13 season.
 He made just 9 appearances with Northeastern before withdrawing from the Northeastern program and returning to the USHL with the Muskegon Lumberjacks on November 14, 2012.
 In 43 games with the Lumberjacks, Darcy contributed with 12 goals and 31 points.